TechAccelerator2019/Terraform-poc/website/docs/provisioners/connection.html.markdown

 ---
 layout: "docs"
-page_title: "Provisioner Connections"
+page_title: "Provisioner Connection Settings"
 sidebar_current: "docs-provisioners-connection"
 description: |-
   Managing connection defaults for SSH and WinRM using the `connection` block.
 ---

-# Provisioner Connections
+# Provisioner Connection Settings

 Many provisioners require access to the remote resource.
 For example, a provisioner may need to use SSH or WinRM to connect to the resource.

-Terraform uses a number of defaults when connecting to a resource, but these can be overridden using a `connection` block in either a `resource` or `provisioner`.
-Any `connection` information provided in a `resource` will apply to all the provisioners, but it can be scoped to a single provisioner as well.
+Any provisioner that takes actions on a remote resource needs details about how to connect to it.
+You can provide these details in a nested `connection` block.

+-> **Note:** In Terraform 0.11 and earlier, providers could set default values for some connection settings, so that `connection` blocks could sometimes be omitted.
+This feature was removed in 0.12 in order to reduce confusion and make configurations more readable and predictable.

+Connection blocks don't take a block label, and can be nested within either a `resource` or a `provisioner`.

+- A `connection` block nested directly within a `resource` affects all of that resource's provisioners.
+- A `connection` block nested in a `provisioner` block only affects that provisioner, and overrides any resource-level connection settings.

-One use case is to have an initial provisioner connect as the `root` user to setup user accounts, and have subsequent provisioners connect as a user with more limited permissions.
+One use case for providing multiple connections is to have an initial provisioner connect as the `root` user to set up user accounts, and have subsequent provisioners connect as a user with more limited permissions.

 ## Example usage